SlidesMate vs Gamma: AI Presentation Makers Compared

 The block-based editing model gives you more control over individual elements within each card.
 You can add nested content blocks, embed media, and create layouts that break from the traditional "headline + bullets" slide format.

 Trade-off: Gamma's design approach is visually richer but translates poorly to PowerPoint export.
 What looks stunning in Gamma's web viewer may look broken or significantly different when exported to PDF or PPTX.
-SlideMate's design approach is more conservative but exports cleanly to the formats professionals actually use for final delivery.
+SlidesMate's design approach is more conservative but exports cleanly to the formats professionals actually use for final delivery.

 Export and Delivery: A Critical Difference